 The deeper portions of the bank include mesophotic coral communities featuring black corals, octocorals, fish, sponges, algae, and invertebrates.
-McGrail Bank is designated as a Habitat Area of Particular Concern (HAPC), which protects the bottom habitat from anchoring and the use of bottom tending gear by fishing vessels even outside sanctuary boundaries.
+McGrail Bank is also designated as a Coral Habitat Area of Particular Concern (HAPC), which includes regulations protecting the bottom habitat from anchoring and the use of bottom tending gear by fishing vessels even outside sanctuary boundaries.

 McGrail Bank was named after David W. McGrail, an oceanographer with Texas A&M University and the U.S. Coast Guard.

 The following video is a compilation of footage taken during ROV (remotely operated vehicle) and manned submersible explorations at McGrail Bank.